ibm-cloud-docs/databases-for-elasticsearch/reference-versions.md

 ## Major versions defined

-There was a change of versioning scheme for PostgreSQL at after version 9.6.

-Before and including version 9.6, a PostgreSQL major version was defined by the first two numbers in the version.
-PostgreSQL 9.4, 9.5 and 9.6 are major versions.

-After version 9.6, a PostgreSQL major version is defined by the first number in the version.
-PostgreSQL 10, 11 and 12 are major versions.
+Elasticsearch major versions are the first number in a release.version.maintenance version number.
+Major versions of Elasticsearch have therefore been 2, 5, 6 and in the future 7.